clintonium-119/PrinceOfArabia/README.md

 ### Combat Tweaks
 - Different AI patterns for different enemies, following original source code pattern
-- Different sound for player vs enemy hits to make it clearer how the battle is going - can be hard to tell on the small display who hit who
 - Determine if more knockback is needed for strikes
 - Investigate blocking -- seems hard to tell if it's successful, and harder to pull off than in original
-  - Should add unique blocking sound

 ### Misc Tweaks (if memory allows)
 - Add a 'fat' enemy - he's kind of a classic staple, with a unique fighting style